-- $6. \ \mbox{Wipe}$ the indicator clean.
-Insert the indicator fully, then remove it again. - If the oil level is between the ADD and FULL marks (4.0L engines) or between the MIN and MAX marks (5.0L engine), the oil level is acceptable.
-DO NOT ADD OIL.
+6. Wipe the indicator clean.
+Insert the indicator fully, then remove it again.

-• If the oil level is below the ADD mark (4.0L engines) or MIN mark (5.0L engine), add enough oil to raise the level within the ADD-FULL range (4.0L engines) or MIN-MAX range (5.0L engine).
+- If the oil level is between the ADD and FULL marks or between the MIN and MAX marks (depending on application), the oil level is acceptable.
+DO NOT ADD OIL. - If the oil level is below the ADD mark or MIN mark, add enough oil to raise the level within the ADD-FULL range or MIN-MAX range.

-- Oil levels above the letter F in FULL (4.0L engines) or the MAX mark (5.0L engine) may cause engine damage.
+- Oil levels above the letter F in FULL or the MAX mark may cause engine damage.
 Some oil must be removed from the engine by a service technician. - 7.
 Put the indicator back in and ensure it is fully seated.